jimbro1000/virtual6809/README.md

 For the purposes of emulation access to memory is independent of the clock cycle allowing video hardware to read paged memory without interfering with the CPU interaction.
-This also means emulation of tristating the bus is not required and this in-turn means the emulated hardware is capable of some things that the real CPU cannot do such as what would appear to be DMA actions from peripherals without syncing the CPU.
+This also means emulation of tri-stating the bus is not required and this in-turn means the emulated hardware is capable of some things that the real CPU cannot do such as what would appear to be DMA actions from peripherals without syncing the CPU.